 By Jay Banksman

-If I suck, I’m sorry; writing is not a strong suit.
-Nor is it how I wanted to spend my summer vacation.
-But you asked for it.
+If I suck I’m sorry; writing is not my strong suit.
+Nor is it how I wanted to spend my summer vacation, but you asked for it.
 You contributed to the all-mighty hubbub surrounding my story.
 You wanted a novel, now here it is.

 A little walkback.
 First: Stuff happened.
 You know the Stuff of which I speak.
-The Stuff you’ve read a million times over.
-Reported in the New York Times, in Scientific American, and the longest Wired article ever.
-The Stuff that made the late-night circuit news, appearing on Colbert Report, parodied on South Park, expanding onward and outward, warping beyond what actually happened into pop culture phenomenon.
+The Stuff you’ve read a million times already.
+Reported in the New York Times, then in Scientific American, and then finally in the longest Wired article ever.
+The Stuff that made the late-night circuit news, appearing on Colbert Report, parodied on South Park, expanding onward and outward, warping beyond reality into pop culture phenomenon.

 But then they offered me money.
 Fame.
 Sex.
 Well, not exactly sex, but admission into Stanford.
 Which, if the rumors about the Stanford parties are true, is basically the same thing.
 So, being only human, I quickly changed my answer to a resounding “Sure, why not.”

-But what the article doesn’t do is describe Liz Knight’s smile.
-Or how it was Todd Haynes going missing that really kicked everything off.
-Nor does it explain how Colin and I were not only equipped to survive the craziness, but actually kick some ass.
-So if you’re a sucker for those kind of details, like I am, this book’s for you.
-If you’re not: go read the damn Wired article!
+But what the article fails to do is describe Liz Knight’s smile.
+Or the events behind Todd Haynes’ disappearance.
+Nor does it explain how Colin and I were not only equipped to survive the ordeal, but actually kick a little ass.
+So if you’re a sucker for those kind of details, this book’s for you.
+If you’re not: go read the damned Wired article again.